juju/juju/README.md

 with community-driven ops and integration code.
 Reuse of ops code improves quality and encourages wider [community engagement and contribution]( https://juju.is/about#collaboration).
-Operators also improve security throughchat.charmhub.io/ consistent automation.
+Operators also improve security through consistent automation.
 Juju operators are a [community-driven devsecops](https://juju.is/about#automate-everything) approach to open source operations.